 Look for hostels with kitchens.
 This offers you the opportunity to prepare your own food, lessen your budget for food and also share a meal between friends.
 Remember, sharing a meal not only cuts your budget but it is also a great way to make new friends…that & bringing some beer or a little rum!

 If you’re going to choose a hostel, choose one with a late check-out time.
 The later they are the better because getting good nights rest on the road is a very rare thing.
 I find that check-out times around 11 am or 12 noon is in the green zone.
 Anything before that is just bogus.

 Whenever you’re looking for a hostel, keep in mind that not only will the amenities make a big impression on your stay but the staff will too.
 Even the best of the best hostels can turn a good stay into a groggy experience if the people aren’t willing to help you out.

 Where, on the other side of things, some of the more mediocre hostels will create a better impression.
 This is simply because they went out of their way to help you.

-What do you look out for in a good hostel?
+What do you look out for when finding a good hostel abroad?